morinim/vita/README.md

 ## Setting up the build ##

-Kernel library can be built without the [Boost library][2]; some programs / examples may need Boost headers / separately-compiled library binaries (e.g. `sr` utility needs *Boost Program Options Library* to compile).
+Kernel library can be built without the [Boost library][2]; some programs / examples may need Boost headers / separately-compiled library binaries (e.g. the `sr` utility needs *Boost Program Options Library* to compile).

 ### make ###